chungusg/hotlink-archive-template/README.md

 Find me on [Bluesky](https://bsky.app/profile/indecisive-fangirl.bsky.social)

 I'll try to answer your questions as best I can!
 But really, I am the most amateur of amateurs and figured this all out using Google, so I might not be of much help ^^;

+I also recommend [Squidge Images](https://images.squidge.org/) (an offshoot of Squidge.org) as a fairly trustworthy alternative.
+However, Squidge Images does have some additional obscenity rules that Squidge does not, and what crosses the line is at their discretion.